Fords, New Jersey

-Fords is an unincorporated community and census-designated place (CDP) located within Woodbridge Township, in Middlesex County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 15,187.
+Fords is a census-designated place (CDP) in Woodbridge Township, Middlesex County, New Jersey, in the United States.
+As of the 2020 census, the CDP's population was 12,941.

-History and Geography
+History

-The area as originally known as Fords Corner abuts neighboring Edison, part of which was once within Woodbridge Township, until an act of legislature in April of 1870 apportioned land to then called Raritan Township.
+The area originally known as "Fords Corner" abuts neighboring Edison, part of which was once within Woodbridge Township, until an act of legislature in April 1870 apportioned land to what was then called Raritan Township.